SenpaiHunters/Alto/README.md

 ## License

-This browser is currently MIT Licenced but I may make it so that all browsers based on it must be open sourced unless they contact me.
+This browser is currently licensed under a non-commercial license.
+However, if you contact me, I may be able to make an exception.

 ## Contact